AIRMap: AI-Generated Radio Maps for Wireless Digital Twins: DL-Based Estimation of Radio Maps

-The proposed model consists of 37,601,537 parameters, reflecting its capacity to learn complex spatial patterns in radio maps.
-To evaluate computational efficiency, we measured the inference time over 1,000 runs on an NVIDIA L40S GPU, achieving an average of 4.2 milliseconds per run.
-This low-latency performance makes the model well-suited for real-time or large-scale radio map estimation in wireless systems and digital twins.
+\review{ The proposed model comprises approximately 37.6 million trainable parameters with a memory footprint of 144.08\,MB, reflecting sufficient capacity to learn complex spatial patterns inherent in radio propagation phenomena.
+To evaluate computational efficiency, we conducted inference benchmarks over 1,000 forward passes on an NVIDIA L40S GPU.
+The model achieves an average inference latency of 4.2\,ms per sample, corresponding to a throughput of 238\,samples/s, with a peak GPU memory utilization of 460\,MB and an energy consumption of approximately 1.52\,J per inference.
+These performance characteristics demonstrate that AIRMap is well-suited for real-time radio map estimation in wireless digital twin applications, satisfying the sub-10\,ms latency requirements for dApp-level operations in O-RAN architectures while maintaining a computationally efficient footprint suitable for large-scale deployment. }